yalahyane/Community.Commerce.Plugin.Hotfixes/README.md

 Here's how you can contribute:

 ##### 1) Determine the target version or versions for your fix.
-For example a bug might be fixed in 9.2, so the fix would apply to all previous versions.
+For example a bug might be fixed by Sitecore in 9.2, so the fix added to this plugin would have to apply to all previous versions.